-FTSE Russell and Refinitiv are publishing beta test SONIA term rates.
-Full launch of usable term SONIA rates is expected at the end of 2020 or start of 2021 The Sterling market timeline for term rates is ahead of the US dollar market, where term rates are expected to be available by the end of June 2021.
+The sterling market timeline for term rates is ahead of the US dollar market, where term rates are unlikely to be available during 2021.

-14. What is happening to EURIBOR (Euro Interbank Offered Rate)?
+15. What is happening to EURIBOR (Euro Interbank Offered Rate)?

 EURIBOR has been reformed to comply with the EU Benchmark Regulation and there are no current plans to discontinue it.
 However, you should be aware that cash fallbacks might need to be strengthened in light of regulatory guidance and some products may transfer to other Euro rates.